Medusa (Six Flags Great Adventure): Layout

-Once the train is loaded and secured, the floor retracts and the front gate that block the train from leaving while loading, open.
+Once the train is loaded and secured, the floor retracts and the front gate that blocks the train from leaving while loading opens.
 After leaving the station, the train makes a left turn to climb the 142 ft tall chain lift hill.
 Once riders reach the top, they go through a small pre-drop before dropping 132 ft to the left at a 55-degree angle.
 The train then reaches a top speed of 61 mph as it enters a 114 ft vertical loop, followed by a 96 ft diving loop.
 Upon exiting the dive loop, the train passes the station and goes through a zero-g roll, followed by a cobra roll over the ride entrance.
 Out of the cobra roll, the train rises up into a mid-course brake run which is located next to the lift hill.
 Similar to the first drop, the train drops to the left and enters a 270-degree helix, before passing through two Interlocking corkscrews.
 After the corkscrews, the train goes through a small dip and makes a left turn into the final brake run, before making another left turn to reenter the station.

 Trains

 Medusa operates with three steel and fiberglass trains.
 Each train has eight cars that have four seats in a single row.
 In the first few years of the ride's operation as Bizarro, the middle two seats of the last row were removed on each train to install a computer and power module for the on-board audio.
 This reduced the capacity of the trains from 32 to 30 riders per train.
 Each seat on every train had a speaker to the left and right of the rider, with a recording of a montage of movie quotes being played for the duration of the ride.
 For the 2013 season, the on-board audio speakers and the computer module were removed; this returned the train's capacity back to 32.
 By late-2013, Six Flags proposed that the audio equipment would be given to Six Flags America so that the park's stand-up roller coaster Apocalypse could be fitted with an audio track for the 2014 season.
+However, these plans never came to fruition.